komal1820/Multilingual-Chatbot/README.md

 # Multilingual-Chatbot
-Description:
+# Description:

 This project presents a versatile chatbot designed to assist university students, faculty, and staff.
 It leverages speech-to-text capabilities and advanced NLP techniques to provide a convenient and accessible way to interact with the university system.
 The chatbot offers high accuracy (around 96%) in understanding and responding to inquiries, making it a valuable resource for the university community.

-Key Features:
+# Key Features:

 Speech-to-Text Support: Enables users to interact with the chatbot through voice commands, enhancing accessibility for those with visual impairments or who prefer hands-free communication.

-Multilingual Support: Accommodates users with different Indian language preferences.
+Multilingual Support : Accommodates users with different Indian language preferences.

 NLP Techniques: Employs tokenization, stemming, lemmatization, and bag-of-words for robust text analysis.